andrelandgraf/andrelandgraf/contents/articles/2023-11-15_website_reviews_beginners_guide.md

 ### Working with screen readers

 There are many different screen readers out there.
 I recommend you start with [NVDA](https://www.nvaccess.org/) on Windows and [VoiceOver](https://www.apple.com/accessibility/mac/vision/) on macOS.
-On a Mac, you can enable VoiceOver in your system or browser settings.
+On a Mac, you can enable VoiceOver in your system settings.
 Once enabled, VoiceOver announces the currently focused element and reads the page's content out loud.

-A screen reader is a great way to detect missing labels, alt texts, and other accessibility issues.
-Working with a screen reader may feel overwhelming initially, but it is a great way to create empathy for screen reader users.
+Using screen readers may feel overwhelming initially, but it is a great way to create empathy for screen reader users.
+It will help you understand how image alt texts, input labels, and other accessibility features come into play.

 You can find more information about keyboard navigation and screen readers in the [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Glossary/Screen_reader).
 You can also find information about web accessibility in general in the  [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA).

 ### Network tab

-The Network tab of your browser's developer tools is a great way to get insights into the performance of your website.
-It shows you all the requests the browser makes to load the page.
+Use the Network tab of your browser's developer tools to get insights into the performance of your website.
+The Network tab shows you all the requests the browser makes to load the page.
 You can see the size of each request, the time it took to load, and more.
 You can also see the size of your assets.

 Investigating the requests in the Network tab is a great way to identify request waterfalls, large assets, and other performance issues.
 All website requests must first download the HTML document, which then references other assets like CSS and JavaScript files.
 The browser then downloads these assets and executes the JavaScript.
 The JavaScript may then make additional requests to load data from an API.
 This is called a request waterfall.